ness-tea/dsa-cpp/README.md

 # DataStructAlgo-cpp
-Implementations of different data structures and algorithms in c++.
+Practicing data struc and algorithm implementations in C++.